Strategic Plan Summary 2017 – 2022

 Goal 3: We will Continue to Build Our Community through Collaboration

-Objective 4: By August 2018, increase the number of employers utilizing GOCC for training by 5.
+Objective 4: Increase the number of employers utilizing GOCC training by 15 by August 2021.

 * The VFA is the principle accountability framework for community colleges with measures defined to encompass the full breadth of the community college mission and the diversity of students’ goals and educational experiences.